sungminoh/alfred-workflow-snumenu/README.md

 ## Seoul National University Cafeteria Menu (Gwanak)

-This is an alfred workflow for checking cafeteria menu of SNU(Gwanak campus).
+This is an alfred workflow for checking menu of all cafeteria in SNU (Gwanak campus).

 #### Usage